nixiieee/RAVEN/audio_emotion_dusha/README.md

 ## </> Scripts

 * `train_gigaam.py`: Trains an emotion classifier using the GigaAM architecture.
-* `train_whisper_mlp.py`: Trains an emotion classifier using encoder from Whisper and trains a separate MLP classifier.
+* `train_whisper_mlp.py`: Trains an emotion classifier using encoder from Whisper and MLP classifier.
-* `train_whisper_simple.py`: Minimal setup for training directly on Whisper encoder outputs.

-## 📝 Notes

-* Results from this module are intended to be exported and used in the `project/audio_emo_service/` folder for inference.
-* You can manually copy model weights or export ONNX versions depending on deployment strategy.
+* `train_whisper_simple.py`: Trains an emotion classifier using encoder from Whisper and AutoClassifier head from transformers library.